 How can you create a powerful Honors-level Literature credit for teens who need a college-attractive transcript?

 For homeschooling high schoolers who are aiming for competitive colleges or who will choose an English, Communications, Humanities or History major, Honors-level literature is important for the homeschool transcript.
 Honors credits show colleges that your teen is capable of competing in a rigorous academic atmosphere.
 If you are not feeling confident about what levels are, here is a post that explains what and how.

 Honors-level Literature credits require LOTS of reading and writing.
 This is not a bad thing!
 For teens headed to college, it is important preparation.
 How can you make sure you are covering enough for a competitive credit?
 We can help guide you in creating an Honors-level Literature credit for Language Arts on the homeschool transcript with this helpful post.

 Here’s a post on creating a specifically British Literature Honors-Level course for your homeschool high schoolers.

-What topics should Literature cover over the 4 years of homeschool high school?
+An Authoritative Guide to Literature for Homeschool High School: What topics should Literature cover over the 4 years of homeschool high school?